influxdata/docs-v2/content/influxdb/v2.3/influxdb-templates/use.md

 influx template -u <FILE_URL>
 ```

-`-f` and `-u` aren't repeatable; you can only generate a summary for one template at a time.
+`--file` and `--template-url` aren't repeatable; you can only generate a summary for one template at a time.

 The following code samples show how to generate a template summary: